 For persistent melasma, it’s often used in combination with a retinoid and a corticosteroid.
 This obviously increases the risk of side effects occurring, as many corticosteroids can produce side effects when used over the long term.

-If you’ve been prescribed hydroquinone, the best approach is to follow the instructions provided by your doctor.
+If you’ve been prescribed hydroquinone, the best approach is to follow the instructions provided by your healthcare provider.

 Applying hydroquinone is simple.
 It’s best to test yourself for sensitivity before you begin using hydroquinone regularly.
 To test your skin, apply a small amount of hydroquinone cream to your melasma-affected skin, then check for itchiness or redness over the next 24 hours.